 1. See your eye doctor for a comprehensive eye exam

 This is one of the most important things you can do to prevent or treat symptoms associated with computer vision syndrome.
-During your eye doctor’s appointment, make sure to speak with Dr. Christopher Coker about your working habits, including the frequency and length of time you use a computer and other devices at work and at home.
+During your eye doctor’s appointment, make sure to speak with Dr. Coker about your working habits, including the frequency and length of time you use a computer and other devices at work and at home.

 If you get a chance before you come, measure the distance between your eyes and your computer screen and bring that information to the optometrist, so that you can get your eyes tested for that specific working distance.

 Computer vision syndrome may be exacerbated by an underlying dry eye disease, which can be diagnosed and treated at our eye clinic in Las Vegas.

 Sometimes people who have good visual acuity assume they don’t need any glasses.
 However, even very mild prescriptions can improve eyestrain and curb fatigue when working at a computer.

 Excessively bright light, whether due to outdoor sunshine coming in through the window or harsh interior lighting, is a common cause of eyestrain.
 When using your computer, your ambient lighting should be about 50% dimmer than what is typically found in most offices.

 You can reduce exterior light by closing drapes, blinds or shades and diminish interior illumination by using fewer or lower intensity bulbs.
 Computer users often find that turning off overhead fluorescent lights and replacing them with floor lamps is easier on their eyes.

 EyeCare About Vegas Eye Clinic and Computer Vision Syndrome, Eye Care in Las Vegas, Nevada